30ozSteak/Tron/README.md

 # V.08 'Oh yeah, tests'

-With the core functionality of my game finally working as intended, collision detection finally working on the walls, tails, and blocks, linter showing zero errors, and a clean CSS file, I actually see a light at the end of the tunnel.
+With the core functionality of my game finally working as intended, collision detection finally working on the walls, tails, and players, linter showing zero errors, and a clean CSS file, I actually see a light at the end of the tunnel.
 Now to get all my tests passing, get the project management details posted, and GET SOME SLEEP

 <img width="1436" alt="screen shot 2018-08-21 at 11 44 37 pm" src="https://user-images.githubusercontent.com/34214595/44444895-42dc1180-a59c-11e8-8e22-f748bf92ebdb.png">